 Digital wallets are a wonderful new tool that is supported on Apple and Android devices.
 It allows people to make instant purchases on their mobile devices.
 With this technology, any donor on their mobile device could make a quick donation without having to get out a credit card and go through the motions of filling out all the information.

 Having the ability to let donors use a digital wallet while perusing your nonprofit website on their phone could lead to higher rates of donations.
 It’s simple and easy, meaning people might be more likely to do it because all it takes is one click, and then the donation is complete.
 This won’t work on all platforms of your website, but certainly is a great way to make a mobile platform effective.

-With so many different charities and nonprofits vying for our attention, it’s important that you show readers and donors what exactly they are subscribing to.
+With so many charities and nonprofits vying for our attention, you must show readers and donors what exactly they are subscribing to.
 Demonstrate to donors and people simply visiting your digital presence that donations are an integral part of keeping your nonprofit alive.

 In terms of donations, tell donors that no matter how much they can or can’t give isn’t the main objective.
 The objective is to raise money for the cause.
 If someone can only provide a single dollar, it’s still something.
-You don’t want to make people feel guilty that they can’t afford your minimum donation.
+You would rather not make people feel guilty that they can’t afford your minimum donation.
 Allow the donors to choose how much they would prefer to donate, so they have more control over that decision and feel good about what they can offer.

-Creating a nonprofit website and marketing strategy that will attract visitors, volunteers and donors is crucial to the success of any nonprofit.
-Make sure you have all the necessary things throughout your website and all digital platforms, like social media, in order to really connect with the people that will make your business better.
+Creating a nonprofit website and marketing strategy that will attract visitors, volunteers, and donors is crucial to the success of any nonprofit.
+Make sure you have all the necessary things throughout your website and all digital platforms, like social media, to really connect with the people that will improve your business.

 If you have any questions about building a nonprofit website or would like to speak to someone about creating a marketing strategy, please contact our team today.